junkofujiwara/github-projects/README.md

 ### Note
 - If there is no repository or issue/PR in the target organization, the item is not inserted.
 - If a draft item with the same name already exists in the target project, it will not be inserted.
+- Draft item Ids are not listed in project_item_mapping.log.

 ## Check Utility